-Gross premiums for traditional life and health insurance contracts are recognised as revenue when due.
+Gross premiums for traditional life contracts are recognised as revenue when due.
 Revenue for universal life products and annuity contributions are recognised when received.
 When premiums are recognised, the related actuarial liabilities are computed, resulting in benefits and expenses being matched with revenue.